Building AI Fairness by Reducing Algorithmic Bias

 Generative artificial intelligence (genAI) can write code, draft marketing campaigns, generate images, and even mimic human reasoning—all without explicit training for these tasks.
 Yet, this performance comes at a price.
 Behind every AI-generated insight lies an immense computational engine, powered by data centers using electricity at an unprecedented scale.
-U.S. utility companies anticipate data center energy consumption demands by 2028 to equal the energy needed to power three New York Cities.
+U.S. utility companies anticipate data center energy consumption demands by 2028 to equal the energy needed to power three New York cities.
 For business leaders, the challenge is clear: how do we harness AI’s potential without fueling a climate crisis?

 A simple formula is at the heart of genAI’s environmental impact: compute ≈ 6 × parameters × tokens.
 Doubling a model’s parameters or training data doubles its energy needs.
 Training GPT-3 (with 175B parameters and 300B tokens), for instance, consumed 1,287 MWh of power—enough to fuel 108 U.S. homes for a year—and emitted 552 metric tons of CO₂.
 Models like Llama with 7B to 70B parameters and 2T tokens have similar power consumption and emissions, requiring 1227 MWh and emitting 539 metric tons of CO₂.